smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 The full release notes are published [here](https://github.com/smartdevicelink/sdl_java_suite/releases).

 ## New minimum SDK
-SDL now has a new minimun required SDK version of 16.
+SDL now has a new minimum required SDK version of 16.
 You can change the minimum SDK version in the apps build.gradle file by changing minSdkVersion to 16.
 An example:

 ```Gradle
 defaultConfig {